 Now that the Christian church is formed, the new fellowship of believers begin to meet in small groups in each others’ homes.

-The precedence started here in Acts is still practiced in churches today – and still works to develop involvement of the worshipers.
+The precedence started here in Acts is still practiced in churches today.
+Fortunately, these meetings still work today to develop involvement of the worshipers.

-The Fellowship of Small Groups – Sunday School
+Day of Pentecost – Fellowship of Small Groups & Sunday School

 They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.